 Low rainfall years impact on agricultural productivity.
 This places a greater reliance on access to reliable irrigation water.
-In some northern river catchments such as the Ringarooma River, many of the irrigators have summer take irrigation water licences.
-It is probable that growers may not have stored water on their property.
-In years where water restrictions have been placed on summer take water allocations, many irrigators may not have had access to an alternate water source for irrigation.
-This will have impacted on vegetable crop yields and livestock feed from irrigated pasture, particularly for milk production in the dairy industry.
+The North West region is generally considered a higher rainfall area than other part of Tasmania.
+Because of this, in the past there has been less reliance on stored irrigation water for agriculture.
+However, in dry/drought times, this has left land managers vulnerable to the conditions.
+This will have impact on vegetable crop yields and livestock feed from irrigated pasture, particularly for milk production in the dairy industry.
 Supplementary animal feed becomes more scarce and expensive in drought years.
 So not only do drought conditions have the potential to impact agricultural yields, it can also increase the input costs of agricultural production.
-In 2015, Tasmania experienced its driest spring on record which saw dams across the state drying up.
+In 2015 Tasmania experienced its driest spring on record which saw dams across the state drying up.
 This resulted in dairy, beef and sheep farms destocking because of low feed and water availability.